TheScooterBio/shopify-redirect-zero-results/README.md

 # Redirect Search Result Pages with Zero Results (Shopify)
-When visitors search on your Shopify site and get zero results, you sometimes want to redirect to a more relevant page.
+When visitors search on your site and get zero results, it's not the best experience.
+You sometimes want to redirect to a more relevant page instead of just saying "sorry, there are no results".
+This page can be a similar result to what they searched for, a replacement or a substitute product.

-This tutorial code requires a little bit of copy and paste in your Shopify backend to make it work but should take about 5 minutes no more.
+This tutorial code will show you how to achieve this.
+It requires a little bit of copy and paste in your Shopify backend.
+To make it work, it should take about 5 minutes no more.

 # Steps